jeffbryner/bsidesSeattle2025/slides.md

 ## Idea

 - How much effort do you put into daily summaries, shift turnover notes, upstream reporting, etc from your SOC?
+- Maybe you don't do it at all because it's a pain?
-- AI can help you with repeatable, punctual, predictable summaries and give you that time back
+- AI can help you with repeatable, punctual, predictable summaries
+- Gives you that time back, or creates insights you wouldn't have otherwise had

 ## Demo
 - Summarizing daily SOC activity